solazs/qurep/doc/rest.md

 ## Format

-All data is expected and sent in JSON format.

-All data is returned in a JSON object:
+All data is expected and sent in JSON format, and is returned in a JSON object:

 ```json
 {